 San Juan de el Hospital is the oldest church in Valencia After the reconquest, being the first one which was built in the city after that period over a territory granted by the Rey Don Jaime I next door Xerea, next to their camp, in recognition of the energy with which this order he collaborated in the reconquest of Valencia.

 The construction of the church was accompanied -following the usual practice of the Order of hospitals-, of a hospital, a cemetery and one residence for gentlemen Of the same.
-With the exception of the Church, It is fully restored, other structures have survived to this day only architectural remains that are currently in the process of recovery.
+Except for the Church, It is fully restored, other structures have survived to this day only architectural remains that are currently in the process of recovery.

 On the initial plant occurred changes according to the artistic styles of the moment.
 Due to various circumstances the building suffered serious damage.
 See more information on our web page: Church History.

-In the year 1967, Archbishop He entrusted the Church to the attention of priests of the Prelature Opus Dei, serving the diocese of Valencia.
-From that moment began a major task in order to retrieve this unique monument of medieval architecture, Valencia and restart the cult, task in which institutions and individuals have collaborated.
+In the year 1967, Archbishop entrusted the Church to the attention of priests of the Prelature Opus Dei, at the service of the Diocese of Valencia.
+From that moment on an important task began in order to recover this unique monument of medieval Valencian architecture and restart the cult, task in which institutions and individuals have collaborated.